Blog |

 While some people will say Rockefeller and Carnegie were working for the good of our children, others say exactly the opposite.

-In my search, I came across reports written 60 to 100 years ago—inflammatory reports from credible people—reports that were hard to believe.
+In reports written 60 to 100 years ago, you’ll find what many deem inflammatory information from credible people, that are hard to believe.
 What they accused Rockefeller and Carnegie of orchestrating is a crime against the American people.

 What were the crimes?
 Destroying any real future these children could ever have by banishing any form of financial education from the school systems.
 Without this knowledge children could not become entrepreneurs or businessmen.
 No, they would become something much more important to Rockefeller and Carnegie.
 They would be forced to become employees and do the work for the mighty financial titans.